SaleFlex/SaleFlex.PyPOS/PyPOS_GUIDE.md

 - **ClosurePaymentTypeSummary**: Payment method breakdown per closure
 - **ClosureTipSummary**: Tip tracking by payment method with distribution tracking (for restaurants)
 - **ClosureVATSummary**: Tax rate breakdown with taxable amounts, tax amounts, and exemptions
 - **ClosureCountrySpecific**: Country-specific closure data stored as JSON with template-based initialization.
 Supports all countries without creating separate models.
-Templates are stored in `static_files/closures/` directory and can be loaded automatically based on country code and optional state/province code.
+Templates are stored in `static_files/closures/` directory and can be loaded automatically based on country code and optional region code.
+Linked to `CountryRegion` model via `fk_region_id` for region-specific closures (e.g., `usa_ca.json` for California).
 See [Country-Specific Closure Templates](#country-specific-closure-templates) section below for details.

 ### Form and UI Models